-Like Johnny Cash before him with iconic hits like "Ring of Fire", Yoakam's instantly recognizable vocal style and timelessly cool image attracts rock 'n' rollers, hip-hop heads and others to country songs.
-Many would-be fans of the singer-songwriter come for the interesting cover song choices (Yoakam covered "Purple Rain" on his 2016 bluegrass album Swimmin' Pools, Movie Stars).
+Yoakam's instantly recognizable vocal style and timelessly cool image attracts rock 'n' rollers, hip-hop heads and others to genuine country songs.
+Many would-be fans of the singer-songwriter come for the interesting cover song choices (Yoakam's covered Prince's "Purple Rain" and Cheap Trick's "I Want You to Want Me" ).
 Hopefully, those listeners stick around for the singer's originals and interpretations of his honky-tonk heroes' greatest songs.

 10. "The Late Great Golden State"